xiaoniucode/etp/README.md

   <a href="https://xiaoniucode.github.io/etp"><strong>Documentation</strong></a>
 </div>

-## ✨ Introduction
+## Introduction

-**etp** (Easy Tunnel Proxy) is a lightweight, high-performance reverse proxy application for NAT traversal.
-It supports TCP, HTTP and upper-layer TCP protocols, as well as efficient and secure TLS 1.3 encryption.
-Both pure Toml static configuration and dynamic configuration via management interface are supported. etp enables rapid exposure of internal network services to the public internet, making them accessible for public users and development/testing purposes, while reducing the cost of purchasing public cloud servers.
+etp(Easy Tunnel Proxy) is a cross-platform intranet penetration tool that supports the TCP protocol and TCP-based upper-layer protocols.
+It supports the TLS 1.3 high-efficiency and secure encryption protocol, supports pure Toml static configuration or dynamic configuration via a management interface, and can be easily integrated with the Spring Boot ecosystem.

-## 🌟 Features
+## Features

-- 📡 Supports TCP and HTTP protocols
+- Supports TCP protocol and TCP-based upper-layer protocols
-- 🔐 Utilizes efficient and secure TLS 1.3 encryption
+- Supports the TLS 1.3 high-efficiency and secure encryption protocol
-- 🍃 Seamlessly integrates with the **Spring Boot & Cloud** ecosystem
+- Supports seamless integration with the Spring Boot & Cloud ecosystem
-- 🖥️ Intuitive management UI for configuration
+- Built-in easy-to-use management interface
-- 🛜 High-performance, low-latency data transfer
+- High-efficiency data transmission
-- 🚀 Millisecond-level startup
+- Millisecond-level startup
-- 🔗 Automatic reconnection
+- Automatic reconnection
-- 🔐 Authentication
+- Authentication
-- 🐒 Supports multiple clients
+- Supports multiple clients
-- 🧿 Automatic port allocation for mapping
+- Automatic allocation of mapping ports
-- 📄 Supports pure Toml configuration and web UI configuration
+- Supports pure Toml configuration or usage via the management interface
-- 📺 Cross-platform, compatible with arm64 and amd64 architectures
+- Cross-platform, compatible with arm64 and amd64 architectures
-- 💨 Lightweight with low resource consumption

-## 🎨 Dashboard Screenshots
+## Screenshots

-In addition to supporting pure Toml static configuration, etp also provides a graphical management interface for easy operation.
-This greatly reduces management and usage costs while offering more comprehensive features.
+In addition to supporting pure `Toml` static configuration, etp also supports graphical interface management, which has low usage cost and richer functionality.

 <div align="center">
   <table width="100%">